27 May Divorce Advice for Fathers

 2. Get a Good Lawyer.
 Fast.

-Think that you will be able to skate through divorce with a second rate attorney?
+Think that you will be able to skate through a divorce with a second-rate attorney?
 Maybe you are planning on reading a few law books and handling everything on your own?
 If you want to make it through your divorce in one piece, think again.
 From a legal perspective, divorce is hard: there are so many statutes and precedents that come into play, that it takes a seasoned and experienced professional to navigate the legal landscape effectively.
 And with anything else, you are begging for a longer, more trying, and more difficult divorce process.

 3. Keep it Civil.

-It is perfectly understandable, and even expected, that you will be full of emotion and under a lot of stress as you go through a divorce.
+It is perfectly understandable and even expected, that you will be full of emotion and under a lot of stress as you go through a divorce.
 But don’t let this stress turn you into a monster, and do everything you can to keep a cool, level head throughout the entire divorce process.
 There is nothing wrong with feeling a lot of pain, confusion, and even anger during your divorce.
 But when you let these emotions influence the ways you treat your former spouse, their legal representation, or anyone else involved in the divorce process, you can pay the price in a big way.

 If you lose your temper with your former spouse, this momentary lapse in civility can follow you into court, and be used as evidence against your character in custody battles and other deliberations.
 If you treat your former spouse’s friends or families with anything less than courtesy, they could bring your negative attitude to the eye of your former spouse’s legal team, and you will be punished with a lot more than burnt bridges.